-2022 \$000 2021 \$000
+30 June 2023 \$000 30 June 2022 \$000

-Opening balance 9,900 8,330
+Opening balance 13,200 9,900

-Additions - Work in progress (at cost) - 128
+Additions - Work in progress (at cost) 37 -

-Additions - Investment property (at cost) 3,043 218
+Additions - Investment property (at cost) - 3,043

-Additions - Capitalised interest 76 26
+Additions - Capitalised interest - 76

-Fair value gains on valuation 181 1,198
+Fair value gain/(losses) on valuation (487) 181

-Balance at 30 June 13,200 9,900
+Balance at 30 June 12,750 13,200

+Rental/Lease income from investment property 791 448

-Expenses from investment property generating income (58) (174)
+Expenses from investment property generating income (152) (58)

 Lakes Commercial Developments holds two commercial properties.
 The valuation of all investment property was carried out by independent registered valuers.
 The valuers are experienced valuers with extensive market knowledge in the type of investment properties owned.
 All investment properties were valued based on open market evidence and 'highest and best use' currently for the land.
-The date of valuation was 30 June 2022.
+The date of valuation was 30 June 2023.
 The valuation for both properties assumes that a fee simple title free of any mortgage or other charge registered against the property is available.

 The Fenton Street property is a three-story commercial building located in Rotorua and was completed in 2020.
 The building has a distinctive appearance and provides some of the most desirable office accommodation within the Central Business District.
 It is currently fully tenanted.
-The Old Taupo Road property was recently completed and opened to the public in July 2022.

 The Old Taupo Road property was recently completed and comprises a brand new purpose designed car display and service centre with a high quality showroom space.
-Lakes Commercial Development have entered into a 10-year lease agreement with the tenant in April 2021 with lease payments becoming due from September 2022.
+Lakes Commercial Development have entered into a 10-year lease agreement with the tenant in April 2021 with lease payments being received since September 2022.
 The site opened to the public in July 2022.